elastic/integrations/dev/import-beats-resources/apache/docs/README.md

 # Apache Integration

 This integration periodically fetches metrics from [https://httpd.apache.org/](Apache) servers.
-It can parse access and error logs created by the Apache server.qq
+It can parse access and error logs created by the Apache server.

 ## Compatibility